Christmas Carols: Silent Night

 The beautiful harmony of Reba McEntire, Kelly Clarkson, and Trisha Yearwood with a slight country flair.

-Once again, the unusual but beautiful harmonizing of Pentatonix.
+Always a personal favorite, the unusual but beautiful harmonizing of Pentatonix.